nitinkc/JVM-memory-issues/ReadMe.md

 ## Heap Dumps
 Generate heap dumps and analyze them to identify memory-consuming objects and potential leaks.

-Improper Garbage Collection: Java has a garbage collector (GC) that automatically frees up memory by reclaiming objects that are no longer reachable.
-However, if objects are inadvertently kept reachable by strong references beyond their useful lifetime, they won't be garbage collected, leading to memory leaks.
+**Improper Garbage Collection**: Java has a garbage collector (GC) that automatically frees up memory by reclaiming objects that are no longer reachable. owever, if objects are inadvertently kept reachable by strong references beyond their useful lifetime, they won't be garbage collected, leading to memory leaks.

-Static References: Static fields hold references to objects for the entire lifecycle of the application.
+**Static References**: Static fields hold references to objects for the entire lifecycle of the application.
 If static fields reference objects that should be short-lived, these objects won't be garbage collected until the application is shut down, potentially leading to memory leaks.

-Thread Local Variables: In multithreaded applications, thread local variables can hold references to objects for the duration of the thread's lifetime.
+**Thread Local Variable**s: In multithreaded applications, thread local variables can hold references to objects for the duration of the thread's lifetime.
 If thread local variables are not properly cleared when the thread finishes its work, it can cause memory leaks.

-Resource Management: In Spring Boot applications, improper management of resources such as database connections, file handles, or network sockets can lead to resource leaks, which indirectly contribute to memory leaks.
+**Resource Management**: In Spring Boot applications, improper management of resources such as database connections, file handles, or network sockets can lead to resource leaks, which indirectly contribute to memory leaks.

-Caching: While caching can improve performance, it can also lead to memory leaks if cached objects are not cleared when they are no longer needed.
+**Caching**: While caching can improve performance, it can also lead to memory leaks if cached objects are not cleared when they are no longer needed.

-Session Management: In web applications, session objects can be stored in memory.
+**Session Management**: In web applications, session objects can be stored in memory.
 If session objects are not properly invalidated or expired, they can accumulate in memory and cause memory leaks.

 To prevent memory leaks in Java and Spring Boot applications, it's essential to: